 Actors joining the MCU as part of Disney+ shows include Teyonah Parris, who is set to play the adult version of Monica Rambeau, first introduced in Captain Marvel, in WandaVision; Wyatt Russell, who'll appear as John Walker in The Falcon and the Winter Soldier; and Kathryn Hahn, who'll appear as a "nosy neighbor" in WandaVision.

-The Mandalorian will mark an all-new Star Wars debut.
+The Mandalorian marks an all-new Star Wars debut.
 One of the most exciting things to come out of Disney+ is the introduction of some all-new Star Wars properties — the first of which is a live-action show called The Mandalorian.
 Jon Favreau is executive-producing the series, which will have eight episodes in its first season.
-It will center on a galaxy not so far away, as far as fans are concerned: "After the stories of Jango and Boba Fett, another warrior emerges in the Star Wars universe.
+It centers on a galaxy not so far away, as far as fans are concerned: "After the stories of Jango and Boba Fett, another warrior emerges in the Star Wars universe.
 The Mandalorian is set after the fall of the Empire and before the emergence of the First Order.
 We follow the travails of a lone gunfighter in the outer reaches of the galaxy far from the authority of the New Republic."

 A Rogue One prequel series is in the works.
 Disney has unveiled its plans to revive Diego Luna's Cassian Andor from Rogue One: A Star Wars Story for a prequel series that will follow the Rebel spy before his time on that fateful final mission.
 According to the description of the new series, which begins filming in 2020, "The rousing spy thriller will explore tales filled with espionage and daring missions to restore hope to a galaxy in the grip of a ruthless Empire."
 And yes, Alan Tudyk will be back as K-2SO.
 (Find out more about the series here.)